Taylor Swift lands in US ahead of Travis Kelce’s Super Bowl showing

 Q&A: Indonesia’s Prabowo Subianto ‘confident’ of election victory

-Gossip news outlet TMZ published a grainy photograph of Swift as she hopped into a waiting SUV at Los Angeles International Airport before departing accompanied by a motorcade of vehicles with tinted windows.
+Gossip site TMZ published a grainy photograph of Swift as she hopped into a waiting SUV at Los Angeles International Airport before departing accompanied by a motorcade of vehicles with tinted windows.

-Swift’s precise whereabouts had been a source of breathless speculation on social media, with internet sleuths posting regular updates about a plane en route to LA from Tokyo.
+Swift’s precise whereabouts had been a source of rampant speculation on social media, with internet sleuths posting regular updates about a plane en route to LA from Tokyo.

-The Japanese embassy even weighed in on Swift’s journey, posting on social media that if she departed Tokyo in the evening after her concert, “she should comfortably arrive in Las Vegas before the Super Bowl begins”.
+The Japanese embassy even weighed in on Swift’s journey, posting on social media that if the pop star departed Tokyo in the evening after her concert, “she should comfortably arrive in Las Vegas before the Super Bowl begins”.

-Swift, one of the most successful music artists of all time with 14 Grammy wins and hundreds of millions of album sales worldwide, has attended 12 American football games to watch Kelce play, leading NFL officials to credit her presence with driving a sudden surge in the popularity of the game among young women.
+Swift, one of the most successful music artists of all time with 14 Grammy wins and hundreds of millions of album sales worldwide, has attended 12 American football games to watch Kelce play.

+NFL officials have credited Swift’s presence at the games with driving a sudden surge in the popularity of the sport among young women.

-Swift’s appearance at the 58th Super Bowl at Allegiant Stadium in Las Vegas could help set a television ratings record for the NFL showpiece, already the biggest event on the US sporting calendar.
+Swift’s appearance at the 58th Super Bowl at Allegiant Stadium in Las Vegas could help drive the audience for the NFL showcase, which regularly attracts more than 100 million viewers as the biggest event on the US sporting calendar, to new heights.

 Kelce joked earlier this week that he feels under pressure to win after Swift on Sunday picked up a record fourth Grammy for album of the year for Midnights.

-“She’s unbelievable,” Kelce said at a news conference on Monday.
 “She’s rewriting the history books herself.
 I told her I would have to hold up my end of the bargain and come home with some hardware, too.”